After Madrid I got the bus down to Granada.

-I have been to Granada relatively recently, which is why I wasn’t so bothered about it this time.
 I had a walk through Sacromonte, where the Gitanos (Gypsies) live in caves (although these days a lot of the caves have been bought up by foreign investors).

 I already have a post on Sacromonte here; the writing style is very different (I was going for something different with the blog in those days), but the photos are good, even if I do say so myself 🙂

 Having done all the main tourist things already, this time I went to visit Placeta Joe Strummer, a small plaza overlooking the Sierra Nevada mountains a few blocks out of town, which is named after the former Clash frontman.

 Joe Strummer was a great fan of this part of Spain.
 He ran off here after the breakup of his band, his interest fuelled by old flatmates and an ex-girlfriend with whom he would discuss Spanish politics.